 Keep your ticket; the fare includes the return trip to Kuala Besut.
-If you lose your physical ticket, you'll most likely have to purchase a new one.
+If you lose your physical ticket, you'll most likely have to buy a new one.

-Accommodation, particularly the cheapest places, fills up quickly on Perhentian Kecil during the busy season between June and August.
+There are plenty of places to stay on Perhentian Besar, but accommodations, particularly the cheapest places, fills up quickly on Perhentian Kecil during the high season between June and August.
 Most budget hotels do not take reservations in advance; arrive on the island as early as possible to grab rooms as people check out.

 The Low Season

 The Perhentians are nearly closed during the winter months when seas are too rough to bring over people and supplies.
-Although you can still charter a boat from Kuala Besut, expect far less options for eating, sleeping, and activities on the islands.
-You may be nearly alone on the Perhentians between November and February!
+Although you can still charter a boat from Kuala Besut, expect far fewer options for eating, sleeping, and activities on the islands.
+You may be nearly alone on the Perhentians between November and February.

 The Island Tax

-Power in the Perhentians still comes from generators that can come and go on a whim; blackouts are common — especially in the afternoons.
+Power in the Perhentians still comes from generators that can come and go on a whim; blackouts are common—especially in the afternoon.
 Some resorts only have power at night.
-Keep a flashlight with you when walking after dark, and don't leave electronics unattended in your room on charge.
+Keep a flashlight with you when walking after dark, and don't leave electronics unattended in your room while they are being charged.
 Generator starts sometimes cause power sags and surges that can damage laptops and phones.

-The satellite-based internet access and Wi-Fi in the Perhentian Islands is slow and expensive — a great excuse to unplug and enjoy paradise for a while!
-Cell phones do work on many parts of the islands but not all.
+The satellite-based internet access and Wi-Fi in the Perhentian Islands is slow and expensive—a great excuse to unplug and enjoy paradise for a while.
+Cellphones do work on many parts of the islands but not everywhere.

 Diving and Snorkeling in the Perhentian Islands